rohanbhatia96/vanilla-js-coding-challenge/README.md

 # vanilla-js-coding-challenge
-I will write a few vanilla js programs as a part of wesbos's coding challenge
+I wrote a few vanilla js programs as a part of wesbos's coding challenge